Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Methodology

-Two important non-dimensional parameters when it comes to FOWT in surge motions are the ratio of the maximum $V_{S}$ \& $V_0$ (denoted as $\mathbb{V}$) and the reduced frequency $\mathbb{W}$ based on the rotor diameter $D$, their definitions are in Equation~\ref{eq:VandW}.
-More detail characterizations and analysis of these two parameters can be found in \cite{ferreira2022dynamic}.
-Take example of $\omega_S = 0.63$~rad/s with $A_S = 4$~m for rated condition of NREL 5MW baseline wind turbine ($D = 126$~m, $V_{0, \mathrm{rated}} = 11.4$~m/s, $\Omega_{\mathrm{rated}} = 1.27$~rad/s), it corresponded to $\mathbb{V} = 0.22$ and $\mathbb{W} = 7.00$.
-Together with Equation~\ref{eq:V_WTEquation}, the surging velocity of the rotor $V_{S}$ can be expressed with $\mathbb{V}$ as shown in the right of Equation~\ref{eq:VandW}.
+Two crucial non-dimensional parameters for a FOWT rotor in harmonic surging motions are the ratio of the maximum surging velocity ($V_{S, \mathrm{max}}$) to inflow velocity (denoted as $v_{\mathrm{max}}$) and the reduced frequency based on the rotor diameter $D$ (denoted as $k_D$), as presented in the study of Ferreira et al. \cite{ferreira2022dynamic}.
+Their definitions are given in Equation~\ref{eq:VandW}.
+For instance, applying a surging motion with $A_S = 4$~m and $\omega_S = 0.63$~rad/s to an NREL 5MW baseline wind turbine under its rated conditions results in $v_{\mathrm{max}} = 0.22$ and $k_D = 7.00$ ($D = 126$~m, $V_{0, \mathrm{rated}} = 11.4$~m/s).
+The surging velocity of the rotor $V_{S}$ can be expressed using $v_{\mathrm{max}}$, as written on the right-hand side of Equation~\ref{eq:VandW}.
+In this work, we interpret $v_{\mathrm{max}}$ as the \emph{magnitude of surging} and $k_D$ as the \emph{rate of surging}.

+Besides surging, another important periodicity in our study is the rotor's rotation frequency $\Omega$, denoted by Equation~\ref{eq:rotatephi}.
+In this equation, $\phi_{\Omega}$ represents the rotational phase angle of the rotor, with $\Omega$ being the rotational frequency and $\phi_{\Omega_0}$ being the phase shift. $\phi_{\Omega_0} = 0.0\pi$ is maintained for all cases in this paper, and $\phi_{\Omega} = 0.0\pi$ corresponds to a blade pointing upward in the positive $z$-direction.
+It is important to note that the phase-averaging technique, which will be explained later, involves $\phi_{\Omega}$.

+In wind energy science or flow physics, when time-varying properties oscillate at specific frequencies, it is common to match the sampling rates with these frequencies and study the statistics based on the acquired data \cite{lignarolo2015tip}.
+This approach, commonly known as the \emph{phase-averaging technique}, is used to understand the periodicities of the system.
+In this work, we refer to the data obtained at these specific rates as \emph{phase-locking} quantities, and the statistics obtained during averaging the phase-locking data are termed \emph{phase-averaging} quantities.

+In our study of a harmonic surging FOWT rotor, we encounter two major periodicities, which are the surging frequency $\omega_S$ and the rotational frequency $\Omega$ (periodicity of $\omega_S$ is more focused in this work).
+To make the phase-averaging technique effective, we synchronize $\omega_S$ with $\Omega$ by ensuring $\Omega$ is an integer multiple of $\omega_S$.
+This synchronization ensures that each specific $\phi_S$ in the surging cycle corresponds consistently to the same $\phi_{\Omega}$ for the acquired phase-locking data.
+Implementing this synchronization across all cases is a crucial aspect of our study since it minimizes the impacts of $\phi_{\Omega}$ on the periodicity of $\omega_S$.